 Other brands also add in natural oils, extra solvents, or stains for coloring.
 Make sure to check the packaging of the product you have bought to see additional ingredients and how these might affect drying time.

-Cleanliness of the Floor
+Cleanliness of the Floor or Project

 If the floor is not cleaned well before the varnish is applied, it can get stuck under the varnish.
 Not only does this cause imperfections and makes the end product look poor quality, but it increases the drying time considerably.